House Wrap Types and Installation Tips

-- Install the house wrap between the double top wall plate.
+- Install the house wrap between the double top wall plates.

-- Avoid chemicals to be in contact with the fabric as they will adversely affect the house wrap’s water resistance.
+- Prevent chemicals from coming in contact with the fabric, as they can adversely affect the house wrap’s water-resistance.

 - Extend the house wrap over the footing top at least 2 inches.

-- It is recommended to install a drainage provision at the bottom of the external siding material.
+- Install a drainage provision at the bottom of the external siding material, if recommended.

-- Use specific stapling nails or nails designed to hold down house wrap material.
-Nails should be at least 1-inch long and spaced 12 to 18 inches on-center
+- Use staples or nails specifically designed to hold down house wrap material.
+Nails should be at least 1 inch long and spaced 12 to 18 inches on-center.

-- Vertical joints should be lapped 6 inches minimum and 12 inches maximum, depending on the severity of the area's weather conditions.
+- Overlap vertical joints by at least 6 inches and no more than 12 inches, depending on the severity of the area's weather conditions.

 - Lap house wrap over the entire top of any step-flashed areas.